larsgeb/rft1d/README.md

 These expectations can be used to make statistical inferences regarding signals observed in experimentally measured 1D continua including scalar and vector time series.

+This project is a restart to keep the package working on newer Python distributions.

+For the original work, please cite:

 <b>Please cite:</b>